TopArzGithub/api-doc/source/index.html.md

 }
 ```

-Ever wanted to know how much money do you have? ***\*rolling drums*** so I'm here for bring you out of dark. call me and I'll tell you how much asset do you have, even I can tell you how much of your assets are locked.
+Ever wanted to know how much money do you have? ***\*rolling drums*** so I'm here to bring you out of the dark.
+Call me and I'll tell you how many of each asset you have, even I can tell you how many of your assets are locked.

 ### HTTP Request
 `GET /api/v1/account/balances`